-- the fascia spermatica externa (Fascia abdominis superficialis)
+- fascia spermatica externa (fascia abdominis superficialis)

-- the fascia cremasterica
+- fascia cremasterica

-- the fascia spermatica interna (fascia transversalis)
+- fascia spermatica interna (fascia transversalis)

-The structure of the prostate
+Structure of the prostate

 The posterior lobe is palpated during the digital rectal examination.
-The prostate is best examined when the bladder is full which provides adequate pressure to hold the prostate in place.
+The prostate is best examined when the bladder is full, which provides adequate pressure to hold the prostate in place.